 Lake Dillon Reservoir

 When America thinks of pristine Rocky Mountain lakes, they probably conjure up something that looks similar to Lake Dillon.
-Insane mountain views, lakeside camping, all the water recreational activities one could want to partake in on a body of water big enough to not feel crowded in––Dillon is one of the most convenient, scenic, and well-rounded water recreation destinations in all of Colorado.
+Insane mountain views, lakeside camping, and all the water recreational activities one could want to partake in on a body of water big enough to not feel crowded––Dillon is one of the most convenient, scenic, and well-rounded water recreation destinations in all of Colorado.

 Flanked by the stellar mountain towns of Dillon, Frisco, and Silverthorne, Lake Dillon is a great spot to consider if you’re looking for fine dining and cozy hotel accommodations after a day of enjoying the water.
-As you’d expect, there’s plenty of great hiking and biking trails in the area, but Dillon offers some incredible experiences you haven’t thought of, like letting visitors explore castles carved out of ice every winter.
+As you’d expect, there is plenty of cool hiking and biking trails in the area, but Dillon offers some incredible experiences you haven’t thought of, like letting visitors explore castles carved out of ice every winter.